mohinia09/HousePrice/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
+- The alpha vales for Ridge and LAsso regression were: 2 and 0.01 respectively
+- The model performance for both were good but Ridge had better results.
+- Lasso regression helps better in feature selection over Ridge regression.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->